About Jo

 I am choosing myself!

 I have done this and continue through many approaches, modalities and tools I have learned throughout my life, but more specifically since getting into recovery.
-Some of these include:

 • Ikigai